makersacademy/CV/README.md

 #### Self Led Learner

 - A strong self led learner.
-Within the NHS promoted from junior physiotherapist to consultant level within seven years.
+Within the NHS promoted from junior Physiotherapist to consultant level within seven years.
 Requiring continuous learning of new concepts at pace to ensure that services and patients were well supported.
 Great desire to succeed and try new things, which led to Makers Bootcamp.

 #### Communication